Evaluator Fine-tuning

 - Start with a Dataset of your application data.

-- (Assuming you don't have labels) Specify your evaluation criteria and generate labels with LLM Judge++.
+- (Assuming you don't have labels) Specify your evaluation criteria and generate labels with synthetic labeling.

 - Use the AutoEval fine-tuning service to train a fine-tuned evaluator model using the labeled data to learn the evaluation criteria.